carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 You will need CUDA 7.0, 7.5, or 8.0 to compile with clang.

-CUDA compilation is supported on Linux, and on MacOS as of XXXX-XX-XX.
-Windows support is planned but not yet in place.
+CUDA compilation is supported on Linux, on MacOS as of 2016-11-18, and on Windows as of 2017-01-05.

 Invoking clang
 --------------